MontessoriAccording to Dr. Montessori...

 The children learn songs of all kinds, including those song in Spanish and other languages.

-Opportunities for art are always a part of the classroom environment and not a special event.
+Opportunities for art are always a part of the classroom environment focusing on mastery of mediums such as drawing, stamping, gluing, cutting, painting, etc.